ministryofjustice/opg-lpa/service-front/content/guidance/About LPAs_The 2 types of LPA.md

 ### Decisions the attorneys can make

-The donor chooses people they trust (‘[attorneys](/help/#topic-attorneys)’) to make decisions on their behalf about money and financial matters, such as:
+The donor chooses people they trust (attorneys) to make decisions on their behalf about money and financial matters, such as:

 * opening, closing and using their bank or building society accounts
 * claiming, receiving and using their benefits, pensions and allowances